karimarttila/karimarttila.github.io/_posts/2020-10-15-clojure-re-frame-exercise.md

 **index.html in uri.** I'd like to get rid of the `index.html` in uri, e.g. `http://localhost:6161/index.html#/products/1` should be `http://localhost:6161/#/products/1`.

 **edn data in http requests.** I tried passing `edn` instead of `json` in http requests but I had some issues with it (e.g. the response body came just fine as edn, but re-frame error handler got triggered even though the reply was `200`).

-**Reitit path parameter.** I tried to use Reitit path parameters to pass e.g. product group number to products page view.
-I just couldn't make it work.
-Therefore I used re-frame app-db e.g. passing the product-group id parameter to the Products view - a bit ugly workaround but did the job.

 ### Live Reloading